 But Islam is not an individualist religion.

-Whatever goodness we gain from our vertical connection, it needs to benefit horizontally.
+Whatever goodness we gain from our vertical connection, we share it horizontally.

 In other words, Ramadan is also the month we engage with people and have concern for them.

-It can be through family time, charity, volunteering, feeding others, or sharing some good words with people around us.
+It can be through family time, charity, volunteering, or sharing some good words with people around us.

 In general, people are more receptive during Ramadan.

 Some of them struggle the whole year to implement good habits or to get rid of bad ones.